-Syllabus for Intermediate Class Piano I (Music 25A)
+Syllabus for Beginning Class Piano II (Music 24B)

 Course Information

-Semester & Year: Fall 2021 Course ID & Section #: V052085 Instructor's name: Ed Macan
+Semester & Year: Fall 2022

+Course ID & Section #: 053504 (V3504)

+Instructor's name: Ed Macan

-[if synchronous] Day/Time of required meetings: Class will meet synchronously via Zoom on the following days and times: Tuesday, August 24 (3:45-4:15), Thursday, October 21 (2:50pm - 4:15 pm), Thursday, December 9 (2:50pm - 4:15 pm), and Tuesday, December 14 (3:15 - 5:15 pm).
-Beginning August 26, students will have individual lessons (30 minutes in length) during the scheduled class time (3:45 - 4:15 pm Tuesdays or Thursdays until September 3, 2:50 - 4:15 pm Tuesdays and Thursdays beginning the week of September 6) on FaceTime or Google Duo once every two to three weeks; lesson schedules for a given Tuesday and Thursday will be posted on Canvas the weekend before.
+[if synchronous] Day/Time of required meetings: Class will meet synchronously via Zoom on the following days and times: Tuesday, August 23 (3:45-4:15), Thursday, October 20 (2:50pm - 4:15 pm), Thursday, December 8 (2:50pm - 4:15 pm), and Tuesday, December 13 (3:15 - 5:15 pm).
+Beginning August 25, students will have individual lessons (30 minutes in length) during the scheduled class time (3:45 - 4:15 pm Tuesdays or Thursdays) on FaceTime or Google Duo once every two to three weeks; lesson schedules for a given Tuesday and Thursday will be posted on the "Announcements" section of the course's Canvas page the weekend before.

 [if in-person] Location: n/a

 [if needed] Number of proctored exams: 0

 Course units: 1.0

 Instructor Contact Information

 Office location or Online: Online

 Office hours: By appointment

 Email address: ed-macan@redwoods.edu

 Catalog Description

-Continued development of piano skills.
-Major scales, secondary triads, shifting and extended hand positions, additional articulation symbols, rolled chords, and swing eighths are introduced.
-Further development of finger technique, hand-to-hand independence, and subtlety of articulation through a repertoire encompassing all periods.
+A course in the continued development of piano skills in both group and individual formats.
+Use of the damper pedal, simple two-part polyphony, extended hand positions, and beat divisions in simple time are introduced.
+Course fosters further development of finger technique, hand-to-hand independence, and subtlety of articulation.

 Course Student Learning Outcomes (from course outline of record)

-- Exhibit progressive development of finger technique, including the ability to perform major scales, ascending and descending, and the ability to apply shifting and extended hand positions in a variety of keys.

-- Accurately realize a variety of legato and detached articulations, including staccato and accent marks, and exhibit sensitivity to dynamics indications.
+- Maintain a steady tempo and rhythmic accuracy in performance, including passages in simple time with beat divisions and dotted rhythms.

-- 3. Accurately realize damper and sostenuto pedal directions.
+- 2. Accurately realize damper pedal instructions.

-- 4. Exhibit progressive development in knowledge of performance pracdtices appropriate to specific styles and historical periods, and critical discrimination in the application of specific performance conventions to specific repertoire.
+- 3. Demonstrate progressive hand-to-hand independence, including accurately performing two-part polyphony involving either imitation or contrary motion between the hands.

+- 4. Exhibit progressive sensitivity to tempo, dynamics, and articulation directions.

 Prerequisites/co-requisites/ recommended preparation

-Recommended preparation: Music 24B
+Music 24A, Beginning Class Piano I

 Commented [EM1]: